 As we redeem St. David’s for the glory of God, we’re going to see his glory break out all across Europe.
 You can sow a seed, the fruit of which will echo in eternity.
 Don’t be timid – in a spirit of prayer and in humility before God’s holy presence, we need you to make the biggest contribution you’ve ever made.

-Our goal is to raise the entire $690,000 we need by March 1st, 2021.
 Now is the time for action.
 Please prayerfully consider joining us in this timely, strategic, and prophetic project.
 Let’s get this done.